 - 3.1.
 Historically, the way in which Disabled Facilities Grant funding could be used was rather prescriptive.
 However, since the introduction of the Better Care Fund in 2015 and the RRO a wider private sector housing assistance approach is being promoted.
 The RRO permits housing authorities to assist, directly or indirectly, any person in respect of the acquisition, adaptation, improvement, repair, demolition or construction of housing accommodation and takes a joined-up approach to improving outcomes across health, social care and housing. - 3.2.
-The following grants are available to persons who meet one or more of the aims of this Policy:

-4. Hospital Discharge Grant (HDG)
+The following grants are available to persons who meet one or more of the aims of this Policy: - 4.
+Hospital Discharge Grant (HDG) Suspended December 2022 - 4.1.
+The maximum grant is £10,000. - 4.2.

-4.2.
 This grant is solely to provide support to local residents being discharged from hospital.
 Due to the many housing related issues that prevent a timely hospital discharge, a finite list of works cannot be given.
 However all works associated with the grant must be essential to enable the individual to once again reside in their own home.

 - 4.3.
 Examples of works that would be expected to be supported by a HDG include: - Moving necessary furniture from upstairs to downstairs - Clearing a room to make it safe, including tackling hoarding - Deep cleaning a room to make it safe - Necessary equipment (not provided by any other means) to enable the person to be discharged from hospital, e.g. tilting chairs/boiler repairs or replacements - Purchasing of essential furniture such as a bed, if this is preventing hospital discharge - Any other works that are deemed necessary to enable the person to return home to a safe, warm and secure environment; within the scope of this Policy (to be agreed by the Head of Housing) - 4.4.
 Applicants for an HDG must be in hospital at the time of referral and awaiting discharge. - 4.5.
 External organisations can refer applicants to the Council for assessment including local hospitals etc., care navigators, GPs, occupational therapists, health staff and the Health and Housing Coordinator based at Darent Valley Hospital. - 4.6.
 Confirmation of ownership/tenancy in the Borough will be confirmed prior to discharge.
-In the case of tenants, only works or the provision of equipment that is not the responsibility of the landlord will be provided.

-5. Safe and Secure Grant (SSG)

-5.1.
-The maximum grant is £10,000
+In the case of tenants, only works or the provision of equipment that is not the responsibility of the landlord will be provided. - 5.
+Safe and Secure Grant (SSG) Suspended December 2022 - 5.1.
+The maximum grant is £10,000 with the exception of insulation measures (roof/loft and wall), where the maximum grant is £2,000. - 5.2.

-- 5.2.
 The Safe and Secure Grant is designed to reduce admissions and readmissions to hospital, improve health and wellbeing, to promote independence and to ensure that the person can remain in their own home as long as possible. - 5.3.
-Applicants should normally be 65 or over and/or have a specific ill health diagnosis/disability that affects their ability to remain in their own home without financial assistance (see 7.2. also). - 5.4.
-Repairs to the house and its environs could include: - repairs or modifications to stairs, floors and steps - boiler installation or repairs - safety and security repairs, including the provision of key safes etc. - providing additional property modifications to promote independence for customers with a specific disability or diagnosed condition e.g. dementia or other related conditions
+Applicants should normally be 65 or over and/or have a specific ill health diagnosis/disability that affects their ability to remain in their own home without financial assistance (see 7.2. also).